jdoleary/Spellmasons/docs/TasksCurrent.md

 # Bugs / Cleaning
 - push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
     - This is because the unit died when it fell in the lava so connect didn't connect it to other living units
-- don't lose player progress when changing the language refreshes the website.
 - (e) fix save/load  from menu screen, it needs to change the gameview
 - (e) in multiplayer, when one player leaves and window is not focused the camera spazzes out
 - (e) splitx3 + kill + res resurrected a bunch of small split minibosses into regular sized minibosses